- About

 Tell us a little about yourself, including what inspires you to learn and continue in your chosen field

 Hello, my name is Jeannine, and my pronouns are she/her.
-I am a second-generation Vietnamese settler born to Vietnamese refugees.
-I'm the first person to attend university in my family, which has shaped my research and work to creating equitable opportunities in health, research, and education.
-Currently, I’m pursuing my Master of Public Health and work as a Research Coordinator on a Global Health RCT that addresses access to mental health services in Vietnam (the AIM-DiV Project).
-I fundamentally believe that healthcare is a human right for all.
+I am a second-generation Vietnamese settler and the first person to attend university in my family, which has shaped my research and work to creating equitable opportunities in health, research, and education.
+Currently, I’m pursuing my Master of Public Health and work as a Research Coordinator on a RCT that is developing community-based mental health support, addresses stigma and access to services in Vietnam, and changes national policies and funding towards mental health.
+I fundamentally believe that healthcare is a human right for all, and that belief drives me to pursue work that not only improves access, but also challenge policies and inequities within our institutions.
 With my research, I prioritize working alongside communities to find sustainable solutions that meets their needs to avoid imposing Western-colonial ideologies and systems.

 Why did you choose to come to SFU?

 SFU and the Faculty of Health Sciences has been my home for 6 years and counting!
 I am proud to be a student here because of SFU’s strong emphasis on social justice, innovative pedagogies, and community engagement.
-I feel very inspired in each lecture learning from my professors, who are truly changing the healthcare landscape and challenging the status quo.
-Being at SFU has opened countless opportunities for growth, networking, and advancing my professional interests.
+I feel inspired everyday from my professors and colleagues, who are truly changing the healthcare landscape and challenging the status quo.
+Being at SFU has opened countless opportunities for working alongside communities, growth, networking, and advancing my research towards equity.

 How would you describe your research or your program to a family member?

-My research improves access to mental health care in Vietnam.
-An innovative intervention specific to local contexts.
-First-of-its-kind.
+Empowers local communities and improves access to mental health care in Vietnam.
+An innovative intervention that is highly specific to local contexts.
 Strengthens diplomacy between Vietnam and Canada.
 Fills a major treatment gap with potential to expand to other low- and middle-income countries.

 What three (3) keywords would you use to describe your research?